ManticoreGamesInc/platform-documentation/src/tutorials/gameplay/persistent_storage.md

     !!! info "What's happening in this code change?"
         We're doing almost exactly the same thing that we did for loading the player score.
 Instead of giving the player starting equipment by default, we are just printing a line to the **Event Log** alerting us that this player didn't have any saved equipment yet.
 If they did have saved equipment, then we are spawning an instance of that equipment and equipping it onto the player.

 2. Now that we've set up our code to load player equipment that we save, we need the actual equipment to save!
-For this tutorial, we are going to use one of the *Advanced Weapons* that are included in **CORE Content**.
+For this tutorial, we are going to use one of the *Advanced Weapons* that are included in **Core Content**.

-    Navigate to CORE Content, and drop down the **Game Components** category to find the weapons category.
+    Navigate to Core Content, and drop down the **Game Components** category to find the weapons category.
 From within here, drag the *Advanced Shotgun* into your viewport window.
 You can choose any *Advanced Weapon* that you like--we just need to choose an *Advanced* weapon as they already come with the script that we need to modify.

 3. Once you've dragged in the Advanced Shotgun, you will be able to access all of its scripts from "**My Scripts**" in your **Project Content**.